jack-the-coder/fotono/README.md

 "Fotono" is "photon" in Esperanto.

 ## Goal
-I'm building a toy path tracer to learn Rust.
+I'm building a toy path tracer to learn Rust and computer graphics.
 I'm told it's a good way to get a feel for a language and make something cool-looking in the process.
 Maybe at some point this will no longer be a toy, but for now that's the stage I'm looking to get to.
 To watch my progress, check out the Log section of this file.

 ## Resources
 - [*The Rust Programming Language*](https://doc.rust-lang.org/book/)